datar001/Awesome-AD-on-T2IDM/README.md

 Welcome to follow and star!
 If you have any relevant materials or suggestions, please feel free to contact us (zcy@tju.edu.cn) or submit a pull request.

-For more detailed information, please refer to our survey paper: [[PDF](https://arxiv.org/pdf/2407.15861)]
+For more detailed information, please refer to our survey paper: [[PDF]](https://arxiv.org/abs/2407.15861)

+## :bell:News

+- **2024-09-12 Our survey "Adversarial Attacks and Defenses on Text-to-Image Diffusion Models" has been accepted for Information Fusion~(SCI-1, IF14.7).**